GemCityTECH/new-to-tech-rest/README.md

 # GCT-Rest

-A sample repository to support an upcoming New To Tech session
+A sample repository to support New To Tech sessions exploring REST for [Gem City Tech](https://gemcity.tech/).

+See the backing presentation [here](https://docs.google.com/presentation/d/1asBf1WpR5X9o_8XzorsQTUyAivOvhMxC3JTXE2SBeVA/edit?usp=sharing).

 ## How to run